mantidproject/www/source/installation/index.rst

 These options should be followed by the name of the package you want to install.
 This will probably be any library from the ``mantid`` python library

-Further installation details are provided below.
-Please check our :doc:`troubleshooting page <condafaq>` if you run into difficulties.

 Installing using mambaforge
 +++++++++++++++++++++++++++++++++++++++++++++++++++